samueldr/wip-pinebook-pro/README.md

 can be installed, which has an alternative patch set added on top that will change the boot order.

+The SD image is built using the "alternative boot order" u-boot.
+Thus, flashing the image to your eMMC keeps external devices bootable.

 ## Keyboard firmware